 For example:

 Page titles are meta tags (not to be confused with web page content headlines).
 These tags appear in browser windows, in search results, and on social media.
-Importantly, search engines use them to define what entire pages are about and where they should rank in search engine results.
+Importantly, search engines use them to define what entire pages are about and where they should rank in SERP.

 Writing optimized page title tags is an essential skill for Shopify SEO.
 Some general pointers to make sure your page title tags are an SEO success include: